 Best Gas Grills - Our Reviews

-Uniquely designed for ease of use, and boasting the GS4 grilling system, the Spirit II Liquid Propane Grill from Weber is the perfect piece of kit for getting professional results at your next barbecue.
+Uniquely designed for ease of use, and boasting the GS4 grilling system, the Spirit II Liquid Propane Grill from Weber is our top pick for the best gas grill.

 Porcelain enameled cast iron cooking grates give you the opportunity to get even more creative with your recipes, and the difference in spacing that runs throughout the grates allows you to cook ingredients such as fish or shrimp on the thinner bars, whilst the thicker bars provide those classic grill marks on steaks.